esa/pagmo2/doc/sphinx/quickstart.rst

 C++
 ---

-After following the :ref:`installationguide` you will be able to compile and run your first C++ pagmo program:
+After following the :ref:`install` you will be able to compile and run your first C++ pagmo program:

 .. _getting_started_c++: